Asymptotic Momentum of Dirac Particles in One Space Dimension: Introduction

 \section{Introduction}

 In his 1923 paper ``A Quantum Theory of the Scattering of X-Rays by Light Elements," Arthur Compton successfully explained the scattering of high-energy ``light quanta" in an X-ray beam off electrons in a graphite plate by combining results of the (at the time) new quantum theory with the old classical laws of energy and momentum conservation in particle mechanics.
-Compton observed that the rays reflected from the graphite plate had a lower frequency than the incident ones, and using the Einstein--deBroglie relations for the quantum of light's energy and momentum, $E = \hbar\omega$, $\textbf{p} = \hbar \textbf{k}$ (with $\omega = c|\textbf{k}|$), he found that the shift in frequency corresponded exactly to the energy of the scattered electron.
+Compton observed that the \edit{frequency of the }rays reflected from the graphite plate had\edit{, in addition to the peak predicted by classical electrodynamics at the incident frequency, a second one at} a lower frequency than \edit{the incident}, and using the Einstein--deBroglie relations for the quantum of light's energy and momentum, $E = \hbar\omega$, $\textbf{p} = \hbar \textbf{k}$ (with $\omega = c|\textbf{k}|$), he found that the shift in frequency corresponded exactly to the energy of the scattered electron.
 He gave a formula for the associated scattering angle that he then showed matched his experimental results very well.
 This work won him a Nobel Prize in 1927, and led to more general acceptance of Einstein's particle theory of light.

-While ``photon" was not yet in Compton's vocabulary, he writes that in contrast to the classical wave theory of light, ``we may suppose that any particular quantum of X-rays is not scattered by all the electrons in the radiator, but spends all of its energy upon some particular electron." \cite{PhysRev.21.483} Thus coherent light rays in Compton's theory behave much like classical billiard balls, and indeed Compton makes use of classical conservation principles of particle mechanics---which are by no means fundamental in interacting quantum systems---to predict the behavior of such particles.
-By contrast, in orthodox quantum mechanics we cannot speak of light rays, or even electrons, as particles until they are measured, and can only make statistical predictions about the outcomes of measurements (either by taking the expected values of the {\em observables} (self-adjoint operators) involved, or by postulating collapse rules).
+While ``photon" was not yet in Compton's vocabulary, he writes that in contrast to the classical wave theory of light, ``we may suppose that any particular quantum of X-rays is not scattered by all the electrons in the radiator, but spends all of its energy upon some particular electron" \cite{PhysRev.21.483}.
+Thus coherent light rays in Compton's theory behave much like classical billiard balls, and indeed Compton makes use of classical conservation principles of particle mechanics---which are by no means fundamental in interacting quantum systems---to predict the behavior of such particles.
+By contrast, in orthodox quantum mechanics \edit{particles do not have well-defined positions} until they are measured, and \edit{one }can only make statistical predictions about the outcomes of measurements (either by taking the expected values of the {\em observables} (self-adjoint operators) involved, or by postulating collapse rules).
 Modern renditions of Compton scattering require Quantum Field Theory, in which fields are fundamental, not particles, since the latter can be created and annihilated during the scattering process.